Crossroads (British TV series)

-It was created by Hazel Adair and Peter Ling and produced by ATV (until the end of 1981) and then by ATV's successor, Central Independent Television until 1988.
-The series was revived by Carlton Television in 2001; however, due to low ratings it was cancelled again in 2003.
+It was created by Hazel Adair and Peter Ling, and produced by ATV (until the end of 1981) and then by ATV's successor, Central Independent Television until 1988 when it was axed.
+The series was revived by Carlton Television in 2001, but due to low ratings it was cancelled again in 2003.

 Storylines

 1964–1988

-The original premise of Crossroads was based around the every day lives of two feuding sisters, their business's, staff and customers, specifically in relation to the Crossroads Motel, in the village of Kings Oak near Birmingham.
-On hearing Heathbury town council wanted to build a motorway through part of her land, astute business woman Meg Richardson (Noele Gordon) had used the compensation money they were offering, and that of her late husband Charles' insurance money, to convert their large Georgian home into a motel.
-Motels were effectively roadside lodgings designed primarily for motorists, with parking directly outside their chalet.
-Crossroads had 16 chalets, as well as a reception, bar, kitchen, office and private sitting room.
-According to Meg, their clientele included tourists who were journeying to places like "Stratford On Avon, the Lake District or even those breaking a journey going up to Scotland, as well as commercial travellers, people who have their business going up and down the Midlands, and theatre people."
-Charles Richardson and Meg had two children, hotel receptionist Jill (Jane Rossington) born 1946 and schoolboy Alexander, or "Sandy" (Roger Tonge), who was born in 1950.
+The original premise of Crossroads was based on the everyday lives of two feuding sisters, their businesses, staff and customers, specifically in relation to the Crossroads Motel, in the village of Kings Oak near Birmingham.
+On hearing that Heathbury town council wanted to build a motorway through part of her land, astute businesswoman Meg Richardson (Noele Gordon) had used the compensation money the council offered, and her late husband Charles's insurance money, to convert their large Georgian home into a motel – a motor-hotel aimed at motorists with parking outside their chalet.
+Crossroads had 16 chalets, a reception, bar, kitchen, office and private sitting room.
+According to Meg, the clientele included tourists who were journeying to places like "Stratford On Avon, the Lake District or even those breaking a journey going up to Scotland, as well as commercial travellers, people who have their business going up and down the Midlands, and theatre people."
+Charles Richardson and Meg had two children: hotel receptionist Jill (Jane Rossington), born in 1946, and schoolboy Alexander, or "Sandy" (Roger Tonge), who was born in 1950.

+Meg went on to become engaged to businessman Hugh Mortimer (John Bentley) but he initially married Jane Templeton (Rosalie Ashley), who was dying of a brain tumour, in order for her to come to England to undergo an operation.
+She died in hospital, never regaining consciousness following surgery.
+Meg was then courted by Malcolm Ryder (David Davenport) whom she later married, however, he was a weak, unscrupulous man, and when he found himself in financial difficulties he decided to poison Meg and claim the insurance money.
+He was discovered, and when confronted with his crime walked out of the motel and out of Meg's life.
+Some time later, news came that he had burnt to death in a car crash in South America, which turned out not to be true; and after the police arrested him for his doppelgänger's murder, a divorce was sought.
+Eight years after their first meeting, Meg and Hugh re-met, fell in love and were married in 1975 at Birmingham Cathedral.
+Hugh was kidnapped by Australian terrorists, and died of a heart attack in 1978.